-So you’re starting an eCommerce business - congratulations!
-You have an idea, a product or a service - now you need a platform to help you reach your customers.
-With so many options on the market for selling online, how do you choose the best eCommerce platform for your business?
+So you’re starting an ecommerce business - congratulations!
+You have an idea, a product or a service - now you need an ecommerce site to help you reach your customers and sell products online.
+With so many platforms on the market for selling online, how do you choose the best ecommerce platform for your business?

-1: What kind of features do I need for my eCommerce website?
+Q1: What kind of features do I need for my ecommerce website?